HydroCFD/buoyant_jet/Gmsh/inlcined_jet/README.md

-# ❗ Note: This mesh is for training purposes **Adjust the sizes and refinements as needed**.
+# ❗ Note: This mesh is for training purposes adjust the sizes and refinements as needed.

 **Important:** This script generates the mesh in a **vertical orientation**.
 Rotate it to the desired angle before use.